aubreyrjones/lemon-py/README.md

 the definition is ignored, including between the delimeter and escape characters.
 Strings delimited by the given character are then assigned the token type appearing to the right of the `:=` on the line.

+String values returned by the lexer _do not_ include the surrounding delimters.

 Notes: Due to lazy lexdef parsing, you can't define a string with a colon as a delimiter or escape.